 - First-class or upper-second class honors Bachelor’s degree

 - Must be a Jamaican citizen currently residing in Jamaica

-- Must have a commitment to university lecturing and
+- Must have a commitment to lecturing/teaching and at a Jamaican university

-- Recipients should plan to return to Jamaica on completion of their studies in the U.S.A. and contribute to the quality of education, institutional strengthening and knowledge base of local tertiary institutions.
+- Recipients should plan to return to Jamaica on completion of their studies in the U.S.A. and contribute to enhancing the quality of education, institutional development, and knowledge base of Jamaican tertiary institutions.

 FINANCIAL COVERAGE (the study grant includes coverage of costs for the following):